Exercise Is Medicine: Overview and history

 The Exercise is Medicine (EIM) initiative calls for physical activity to be included as a standard part of medical treatment and the patient care process.
 EIM urges healthcare providers to assess the physical activity levels of their patients at every visit, provide physically inactive patients with brief counseling, and 'write' a basic exercise prescription.
 Before leaving the clinic setting, inactive patients should also receive a referral to available physical activity resources in the community to assist with becoming more physically active.
 EIM should be differentiated from Exercise Medicine, which is a medical specialty that exists in some countries, as part of Sport & Exercise Medicine.

 EIM was started by American College of Sports Medicine President Robert E. Sallis, MD, FACSM in 2007, who has continued to serve as the chair of the EIM initiative since its inception.
 Under the guidance of Dr. Sallis and the EIM advisory board, Adrian Hutber, PhD, served as the first vice president and has overseen the global development of the initiative over its first decade of existence.
-From 2007-2017, EIM grew into a "global health" initiative with a presence in more than 40 countries worldwide.
+From 2007 to 2017, EIM grew into a "global health" initiative with a presence in more than 40 countries worldwide.
 The initial five years of the initiative focused on increasing global awareness that "exercise is good medicine".
 More recently, efforts have shifted toward the strategic implementation of the EIM Solution in healthcare systems.